Help Your Senior Pet Remain Young at Heart

 Also like people, senior animals have specific health care requirements and the best way to determine what they are is to have their health checked.
 Older pets may develop arthritis or other degenerative diseases, and without proper care dental disease can also be a problem for senior pets.

-- Consultation includes senior consult, blood test for haematology, biochemistry, thyroid function and urine tests
+- Consultation includes senior consult, blood test for haematology, biochemistry, thyroid function.

 Call us today on 9351 3437 to book your pet's senior consultation.
 Appropriate health care and good nutrition can help to make your pet's senior years happy and healthy.